nawrockie/infernal_gpipe_tests_ssu_lsu/00README.txt

 hits missed by RNAmmer are not full length and presumably lack these conserved regions, and are consequently are not found.

-I believe C1 is reason alone not to use RNAmmer as you'll lose a lot of annotations of partial SSU/LSU sequences that lack the highly conserved sequences that RNAmmer relies on for detection.
+I believe this is reason alone not to use RNAmmer as you'll lose a lot of annotations of partial SSU/LSU sequences that lack the highly conserved sequences that RNAmmer relies on for detection.